Rumi Calendar – Response to the March Question

 What is money?
 Should I seek or shun it?

 Rumi does not denounce money and material wealth.
 He tells us that everything has its place; so does money.
 Money is useful as long as we are not attached to it, not enslaved by it, and do not forget our true nature.
-If money was water, we must learn to sail our boat over it, rather than let it fill our boat and sink it!
+Rumi appears to be clarifying the misunderstanding in wisdom circles of the “evil” nature of the material world, or at least its declared insignificance in such circles.
+Like water that can keep a boat afloat or sink it, money can support or drown us depending on our relationship with it:

 What’s ‘worldly stuff’ you ask?